C0pyPasta/Java_Udemy_Tim_Buchalka/README.md

 # Java_Udemy_Tim_Buchalka

-Dump with most of the challenges and answers of the Udemy course about the Java programming language by Tim Buchalka that I am following at the moment.
+Most of the challenges and answers of the Udemy course about the Java programming language by Tim Buchalka that I am following at the moment.

-This repository is for private use and to 'showcase' what I've done so far.

-For questions you can contact me via g1thub@hotmail.com
+You can contact me via g1thub@hotmail.com